OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_Sheet.md

 Some basics of secure coding include:

 1. Input validation: Verify that all input data is valid and of the expected type, format, and length before processing it.
 This can help prevent attacks such as SQL injection and buffer overflows.
 2. Error handling: Handle errors and exceptions in a secure manner, such as by logging them in a secure way and not disclosing sensitive information to an attacker.
 3. Authentication and Authorization: Implement strong authentication and authorization mechanisms to ensure that only authorized users can access sensitive data and resources.
 4. Cryptography: Use cryptographic functions and protocols to protect data in transit and at rest, such as HTTPS and encryption - the expected levels for a given Product Security Level can often be found by reviewing your Golden Path / Paved Road documentation.
 5. Least privilege: Use the principle of the least privilege when writing code, such that the code and the system it runs on are given the minimum access rights necessary to perform their functions.
 6. Secure memory management: Use high-level languages recommended in your Golden Path / Paved Road documentation or properly manage memory to prevent memory-related vulnerabilities such as buffer overflows and use-after-free.
+**CISA Secure by Design:** Prioritize memory safety as a core architectural principle.
 7. Avoiding hardcoded secrets: Hardcoded secrets such as passwords and encryption keys should be avoided in the code and should be stored in a secure storage.
 8. Security testing: Test the software for security vulnerabilities during development and just prior to deployment.
 9. Auditing and reviewing the code: Regularly audit and review the code for security vulnerabilities, such as by using automated tools or having a third party review the code.
 10. Keeping up-to-date: Keep the code up-to-date with the latest security best practices and vulnerability fixes to ensure that the software is as secure as possible.

 Ensure that you integrate plausibility checks at each tier of your application (e.g., from frontend to backend) and ensure that you write unit and integration tests to validate that all threats discovered during [Threat Modeling](Threat_Modeling_Cheat_Sheet.md) have been mitigated to a level of risk acceptable to the organization.
 Use that to compile use-cases and [abuse-cases](Abuse_Case_Cheat_Sheet.md) for each tier of your application.